yekta/wg-easy-k8s/README.md

 ### Change the domain

 You need to change `wg.mydomain.com` in `ingress-ui.yaml` to your own domain.
+This is where you'll access the dashboard.